-Regardless of your thoughts on this new system versus its predecessor, it doesn’t seem as if this system is fully implemented yet; most of this article will stem specifically from the Q&A session when Blair graciously fielded my question on the subject.
-He later clarified to us at Stealthed during a review of this article before its release for the sake of accuracy.
+Regardless of your thoughts on this new system versus its predecessor, it doesn’t seem as if this system is fully implemented yet; most of this article will stem specifically from the Q&A session when Blair graciously fielded my questions on the subject.
+He later clarified any misunderstandings after examining our draft post at Stealthed.

 The Old Stealth Approach

-Basically the way it worked was the anti-stealth stat, Perception, increased the size of the players stealth-detection bubble in a 180-degree arc in front of them.
-This forward looking arc was intended to represent that players couldn’t see out of the back of their head!
+The anti-stealth stat, Perception, increased the size of the player’s stealth-detection bubble in a 180-degree arc in front of them.
+This forward-looking arc was intended to represent that players couldn’t see out of the back of their head!
 Increasing the Perception stat caused the player to have a longer range at revealing stealthers.

 Similarly, stealthers started with their own radius.
 Increasing their primary Stealth skill shrank this radius.